-"W-Wait, I know where we are," Carla voiced uncertainly.
+"W-Wait, I know where we are," Carla said.
 "Nirvana's headed towards Cait Shelter, our guild.
 Wendy and I, we found that out before... before Midnight confronted us."

 "That is troubling, indeed," Ichiya said.
 "Does this Zero character plan to turn the first guild in the vicinity?"

 "R-Right!"
 The wings on her back materialised in a flash of white, but before Carla took hold of her grievously wounded charge, she stopped and bowed deeply.
-"Please do all you can to help Naruto," she continued softly.
+"Please do all you can to help Naruto," she said softly.
 "It was my fault he turned into what he is now.
-If I hadn't done what I did... none of this would have happened.
+If I hadn't done what I did...
+None of this would have happened.
 I won't be able to live with myself if anyone of you got hurt fighting him.
-He'd... he would feel the same way."
+He'd...
+He would feel the same way."

 The cat didn't say anything more.
 With a grateful nod to everyone present, Carla took to the skies with Wendy in tow.

-"I hope Wendy comes through," Hibiki said aloud once they left.
+"I hope Wendy comes through," Hibiki said once they left.